 Does aid work?
 Some authors argue yes, and we should give more.
 Others argue that it has been ineffective, or even hindered development of poor countries.
 It’s clear that some charities are much more effective than others, and certain forms of government-financed aid can sometimes exacerbate corruption within a country.
-But there are also examples where aid seems to have been rather effective.
+But there are also examples where aid seems to have been rather effective, particularly in the area of health.
 Here are some of its successes, along with some recommended charities to donate to if you want to contribute to ongoing achievements.

 In today’s currency, a Marshall Plan would be worth more than $740bn.

 Small pox used to kill millions of people every year.
 In the 1960s a plan was announced to provide sufficient vaccinations to completely eliminate the virus within a decade.
 It was successful; the last case of smallpox was in 1977.
 About a third of the funding was provided by ‘international assistance’.

 Infection by poliovirus lead to the paralysis of tens of thousands of people each year in the early-mid 20th century.
 In 1988 the World Health Organisation (WHO) resolved to eradicate polio worldwide.
 That year, there were an estimated 350,000 cases globally.
 By 2012 this had fallen to just a few hundred cases.
 The WHO is funded by governments of the United Nations.
 Members of the organisation Rotary International have also raised and donated huge sums (over $1bn) to help fund provision of the polio vaccine.